Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Parameterized exchange gate

 The results shown here demonstrate that even this simple protocol allows to generate an entire family of high-fidelity exchange gates $U_{\rm XY}(\theta)$.
-The increase of the gate duration $\tau$ with decreasing $\theta$ is most likely an artifact of the approach taken here, since the iSWAP gate with $\theta=\pi$ is the most entangling gate in the exchange gate family $U_{\rm XY}(\theta)$.
-Therefore, we expect to be able to find faster pulses for $\theta < \pi$ when optimization with random ansatzes is directly performed.
+The observed increase in the gate duration $\tau$ with decreasing $\theta$ is likely an artifact of the sequential optimization strategy employed here, since the iSWAP gate with $\theta=\pi$ is the most entangling gate in the exchange gate family $U_{\rm XY}(\theta)$.
+Therefore, we expect that faster pulses for $\theta < \pi$ could be identified by performing independent optimizations from randomly initialized ansatzes.
 However, this would most likely lead to qualitatively different pulse shapes.
 More elaborate approaches that identify families of similar pulses and allow for their interpolation~\cite{deKeijzer2024} could be investigated in future work to overcome some of these limitations.